top of page

 The Black Legacy Project

-The Black Legacy Project is a musical celebration of Black history to advance racial solidarity, equity, and belonging.
+The Black Legacy Project is a musical celebration of Black history to advance racial harmony.
+A movement of music and human connection, the project aims to bridge divides, prevent hate, and co-create a world where everyone feels seen, heard, and belongs.

 A touring band brings the music of the project to audiences nationwide in powerful and engaging performances.
-In addition to this interactive musical celebration and educational experience, the tour includes film screenings of the Black Legacy Project docuseries, community conversations, roundtable discussions, and school programs.
+In addition to this interactive musical celebration and transformational live music experience, the tour includes film screenings, community conversations, roundtable discussions, and school programs.

 Hit us up to learn how you can get involved and bring the Black LP to your community.